 This is the first heart rate monitor from Bose that works with MapMyRun, RunKeeper, Endomondo and Runtastic.
 The headphones are designed to provide a secure and stable fit during even the most intense of workouts.
 The fit is crafted to form a gentle seal, which improves the audio performance of your favorite workout soundtrack.

 The Bose Connect app helps you manage your paired devices and gives you real-time readings from the built-in heart rate sensor.
 You can connect to your device via Bluetooth or NFC, and use the inline mic and remote to control volume, skip tracks and take calls.
 Volume-optimized EQ gives you balanced audio performance at any volume.

-Another highly rated product on Amazon, the Sony Smart-B Trainer is an all-in-one comprehensive fitness trainer and 16GB music player.
+Another well rated product, the Sony Smart-B Trainer is a solid all-in-one comprehensive fitness trainer and 16GB music player.

 The compact, in-ear design houses six integrated sensors (including GPS) that dish out 11 different measurements.
 This includes calories burned, distance, time, speed, pace, pitch, steps, strides, route and altitude.
 An impressive list, indeed.

 Smart B-Trainer periodically updates you with heart rate distance, pace or anytime you like at the push of a button.
 The smartphone app allows you to set goals and fitness level, and will then guide you day by day with target heart rates for efficient fat-burning and stamina increasing sessions.

 In case you were wondering, the buds play music as well… Smart B-Trainer uses your target heart rate to automatically select tracks matching tempo to training, slowing you down or speeding you up to keep you on target.